-We all really liked the Invisible Zinc Face and Body Sunscreen product too as it was easy to apply, dried quickly without feeling greasy and made our skin feel like it was being protected.
+We all really liked the Invisible Zinc – Face + Body Sunscreen SPF 50 too as it was easy to apply, dried quickly without feeling greasy and made our skin feel like it was being protected.
 I’d be happy wearing it on beach days or as an every day sunscreen as it was fast and easy to apply.

 UV Natural sunscreen